 Why development teams are attracted towards higher memory allotment is because more CPU means faster executions and potentially lower cost.
 Therefore a recommended solution would be to test and iterate your function’s execution time on different memory sizes.

-This approach works perfect for the team with the fewer number of functions since monitoring them is easy.
-On the other hand, since this requires monitoring of functions on regular basis, this will take a considerable time if you have many functions.
+This approach works perfectly for the team with the fewer number of functions since monitoring them is easy.
+On the other hand, since this requires monitoring of functions on a regular basis, this will take a considerable time if you have many functions.

 #2.
 Cost Explorer